Comparative analysis of oral fluid metabolism parameters between patients with complicated and uncomplicated implantation

 References

 11. Kuzmina DA, Voroncov PV.
-Biochemical methods for assessing bone metabolism.
-Markers and their clinical significance.
-Medicine: theory and practice.
+Biochemical methods of assessment of bone metabolism.
+Markers and their clinical value.
+Medicine: Theory and Practice.
+2018;3(S):99–106.
+EDN: YPUSCT

-14. Makielyan NP, Komarov OS, Davidov VV, Meisner IS.
-Biochemistry of oral fluid in normal and pathological conditions: educational and methodological manual.
-Pirogov Russian National Research Medical University.
+13. Mikayelyan NP, Komarov OS, Davydov VV, Meisner IS.
+Biochemistry of oral fluid in the norm and pathology: textbook.
 Moscow: IKAR.
 2017.
-64 с.
-(In Russ)
+64 p.
+(In Russ).

 Supplementary files